 Examines the operation and relationships of engine, ignition, air/fuel induction, emission, and computerized control systems.
 Diagnostic procedures are covered using test equipment.
 These include distributor testers, oscilloscopes, gas analyzers, scan tools, and specialized meters.
 Students participating in the AMT program are required to have a valid driver's license.
 Verification of its validity will be made during class; anyone without a current driver's license will be disenrolled.
 A tool set as listed by Leeward CC's AMT program is required.
-(75 lecture; 180 lab hours)

-Prerequisite: AMT 20, AMT 53, AMT 55, AMT 30, AMT 40, AMT 46, AMT 50, and AMT 41 with a grade of C or better.
-Social Science 100 level or higher with a grade of C or better or concurrent enrollment.
-Arts/Humanities 100 level or higher with a grade of C or better or concurrent enrollment.
+Prerequisite: AMT 20, AMT 30, AMT 40, AMT 41, AMT 46, AMT 50, AMT 53, AMT 55 with a grade of C or better.
+Social Science 100 level and Arts & Humanities 100 level course with a grade of C or better or concurrent enrollment.

-AMT 41 Electrical/Electronic Systems (3)
+AMT 41 Electrical/Electronic Systems II (3)

-An advanced course in problem diagnosis and troubleshooting of semi-conductor components and related circuits.
+An advanced course in problem diagnosis and trouble-shooting of semi-conductor components and related circuits.
 This course provides explanations of operating parameters for electronic sensors, actuators, control modules, and automotive on-board computers.
-(15 lecture; 90 lab hours)

-Prerequisite: AMT 20, AMT 53, AMT 55, AMT 30, and AMT 40 with a grade of C or better.
+Prerequisite: AMT 20, AMT 30, AMT 40, AMT 53, and AMT 55 with a grade of C or better.
 AMT 46 and AMT 50 with a grade of C or better or concurrent enrollment.
-MATH 100 or equivalent or higher with a grade of C or better.
+MATH 100 or QM 107C with a grade of C or better or equivalent or concurrent enrollment.
 Natural Science 100 level or higher with a grade of C or better or concurrent enrollment.

-AMT 43 Heating & Air Conditioning, and Ventilation (HACV) (3)
+AMT 43 Heating & Air Conditioning and Ventilation (3)

-Examines the theory, diagnosis, service, and repair of automotive air conditioning and climate control systems.
-The course presents the operation and function of vacuum, electrical, refrigeration circuits, and computer controls.
+Covers the theory, diagnostic, service, and repair practices of automotive air conditioning and climate control systems.
+Presented in the course are the operation and function of vacuum, electrical, refrigeration circuits, and computer controls.
 Training is provided in the use of manifold gauges, leak detectors and recovery/charging systems.

-Students participating in the AMT program are required to have a valid driver's license.
-Verification of its validity will be made during class; anyone without a current driver's license will be disenrolled.
-A tool set as listed by Leeward CC's AMT program is required.
-(15 lecture; 90 lab hours) Prerequisites: AMT 20, AMT 53, AMT 55, AMT 30, AMT 40, AMT 46, AMT 50, and AMT 41 with a grade of C or better.
-MATH 100 or equivalent or higher with a grade of C or better.
-Social Science 100 level or above with a grade of C or better or concurrent enrollment.
-Arts/Humanities 100 level or above with a grade of C or better or concurrent enrollment.
+Prerequisite: AMT 20, AMT 30, AMT 40, AMT 41, AMT 46, AMT 53, and AMT 55 with a grade of C or better.
+MATH 100 or QM 107C with a grade of C or better or equivalent or concurrent enrollment.
+Social Science 100 level and Arts & Humanities 100 level course with a grade of C or better or concurrent enrollment.

-AMT 46 Manual Drive-Train & Transaxles (3)
+AMT 46 Manual Drive-Train and Transaxles (3)

 Examines the purpose, operation, diagnosis, and repair of drive train components in automobiles.
 Various designs of manual transmissions, transaxles, differentials, and transfer cases are covered.
 Students participating in the AMT program are required to have a valid driver's license.
 Verification of its validity will be made during class; anyone without a current driver's license will be disenrolled.
 A tool set as listed by Leeward CC's AMT program is required.
-(15 lecture; 90 lab hours)

-Prerequisite: AMT 20, AMT 53, AMT 55, AMT 30, and AMT 40 with a grade of C or better.
-MATH 100 or equivalent or higher with a grade of C or better.
+Prerequisite: AMT 20, AMT 30, AMT 40, AMT 53, and AMT 55 with a grade of C or better.
+MATH 100 or QM 107C with a grade of C or better or equivalent or concurrent enrollment.
 Natural Science 100 level or higher with a grade of C or better or concurrent enrollment.

-AMT 50 Automatic Transmission & Transaxles (6)
+AMT 50 Automatic Transmissions and Transaxles (6)